 How is it collected?

-Once you have decided you like us – hopefully you will become a customer and end up paying for a class by completing another form in Squarespace and paying using our integrated payment system called Stripe.
+Once you have decided you like us – hopefully you will become a customer and end up paying to join our MOM Course or joining our fitness classes.
+If you do join fitness classes you will be asked to complete another form in TeamUp and pay using our integrated payment system called Stripe.

 Why is it being collected?

 I keep your data simply to help me to keep in touch with you about our fitness sessions, social events and other fitness related topics.

 I have answered this question in “how is it collected” above.
 Essentially I keep everything on my password protected lap top or my ‘phone.